Wills, Trusts & Probate

 The Proof is in Our Performance

-It is recommended to review your beneficiary designations at least every few years and immediately after major life events such as marriage, divorce, the birth or adoption of a child, or the death of a beneficiary.
-Regular reviews help ensure your designations remain accurate and aligned with your current wishes and family circumstances.
-Staying proactive with reviews can prevent conflicts and delays in transferring your assets to the intended recipients.
+It is advisable to review beneficiary designations regularly, at least every few years and immediately after major life events like marriage, divorce, the birth or adoption of a child, or the death of a beneficiary.
+Regular reviews help ensure that names, contact details, and share percentages remain accurate.
+Institutions may change procedures over time, so periodic checks also confirm that the forms on file are valid and accepted.
+Staying proactive helps prevent unintended distributions and reduces administrative burdens for your loved ones.

-Assets that commonly require beneficiary designations include life insurance policies, retirement accounts such as IRAs and 401(k)s, payable-on-death bank accounts, and transfer-on-death securities accounts.
-Each of these allows you to name one or more beneficiaries to receive the asset directly upon your death, bypassing probate.
-Managing these designations carefully is essential to ensure your estate plan functions as intended.
+Assets that commonly require beneficiary designations include life insurance policies, retirement accounts such as IRAs and 401(k)s, payable-on-death bank accounts, and transfer-on-death brokerage or securities accounts.
+Each of these allows you to name one or more beneficiaries to receive the asset directly upon your death.
+Identifying all such accounts is an important part of an effective estate plan, and ensuring each form is current and properly completed reduces the chance of processing delays or unintended recipients.

 Leave a Reply